WizardofWar80/URW_Calendar/README.md

 The script reads the message log and keeps track of information in a seperate file, because the message log 'forgets' older stuff.

+Right now I am playing on version 3.85, so this has not been tested with the newer versions yet.

 Please don't judge the software architecture, this is a very quick and dirty version, lots of vibe code happening.